eeb313-2019/THE-TIBBLERS/doc/objectives.md

 - **Does geography (latitude, longitude, geographic location, specific habitat) influence predator and prey sizes (mass or length ratios)?**

-  We predict that because different locations will exhibit different patterns in the relationship between predator and prey size.
+  We predict that different locations will exhibit different patterns in the relationship between predator and prey size.

 - **Do environmental factors (depth, mean annual temperature, mean primary productivity, specific habitat) influence feeding intractions or predator and prey size relationships (mass, length, fork length)?**